Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Long-term Care Expenses

-Many chronic illnesses in America are preventable.
-Lifestyle, diet, and environment play big roles in these conditions.
+- Many chronic illnesses in America are preventable, with lifestyle, diet, and environment playing major roles.

 Statistics and Trends